jackmoore/autosize/readme.md

 ## Changelog

+### v1.16.17 - 2013/6/12
+* Fixed a compatability issue with jQuery versions before 1.9 introduced in the previous update.

 ### v1.16.16 - 2013/6/11
 * Fixed an issue where the calculated height might be slightly off in modern browsers when the width of the textarea has a subpixel value.